My Main Page with Links to My Other Book Reviews

 A: Childfree adult at Corporation X, works 2000 hours a year, earns $55,000, will collect $500,000 in retirement benefits courtesy of other peoples’ children.
 Conclusion: Victim of inequality and persons B and D.

-C: Dead-beat clerk at store Y, Total income: $16,000 a year, lives with parents, drives bitchin’ new Camaro, will collect $250,000 in future retirement benefits courtesy of other peoples’ children.
+C: Clerk at store Y who does not pay child support for his many noncustodial children.
+Total income: $16,000 a year, lives with parents, drives bitchin’ new Camaro, will collect $250,000 in future retirement benefits courtesy of other peoples’ children.
 Conclusion: Victim of inequality and persons B and D.

 F: Childfree Yogi on mountain top chanting the word equality the way other Yogis chant nonsense syllables.
 Conclusion: Source of wisdom.